 The Gaffey Street Pool

-The Fort MacArthur Museum Association has begun a focused campaign for the preservation of the historic “Hey Rookie” swimming pool on the Upper Reservation, commonly known as the “Gaffey Street Pool”.
-An important part of our campaign to save this historic piece of our history is our upcoming attempt to add it to the National Register of Historic Places.
-We feel this will help us delay or stop altogether the planned severe modification or possible demolition of the site by the city of Los Angeles.
+For years, the Fort MacArthur Museum Association has vigorously campaigned for the preservation of the historic “Hey Rookie” swimming pool on the Upper Reservation, commonly known as the “Gaffey Street Pool”.
+The long-standing strategy was to prevent any severe modification or possible demolition of the site as sometimes was proposed.

 Opening Day of the Hey Rookie Pool 1943